-Ethical review of research involving human subjects or personal data is considered as common practice and mandatory.
+Ethical review of research involving human subjects and/or personal data is considered as common practice and mandatory.
 For other types of research it is recommended to identify the existence of possible ethical issues related to for instance the environment, dual-use aspects, low-income countries or artificial intelligence.

 - Humanities & Social Sciences (HSS)

 Research in the humanities investigates human culture, focusing on how humans process and document the human experience.
 The social sciences study the patterns and causes of human behavior, as individuals and as part of groups, communities, cultures and societies.

 The Humanities & Social Sciences (HSS) domain covers a broad set of scientific disciplines, like philosophy, history, sociology, psychology, political science and governance, communication and educational sciences or media studies, as well as behaviour-related interventions in health, management, business, industry and organizational studies, and the role and effect on humans of the emerging technology developments & innovations in all these scientific fields.
 Research practices also differ widely in nature and execution, with methods including, among others, document analysis, participant observation, interviews, surveys, minimal physical interventions and ethnography.